 The U.S. Forest Service, especially since the Multiple Use Sustained-Yield Act of 1960,, has managed land for multiple uses.
 A grazing permittee (in this context, the Grazing Operator) is allowed to occupy an allotment, but not to the exclusion of other recognized uses (e.g., recreation).
 Therefore, the Grazing Operator has a temporary right to use and enjoyment of the property for a specific purpose but may not change the character of the property.

+This section should explain whether water rights are included as part of the Agreement and specifically explain what those water rights entail.

 c.
 Grazing Season and Pressure